History of Iraq Stock Exchange in Timeline

 Iraq Stock Exchange

-The Iraq Stock Exchange (ISX), formerly the Baghdad Stock Exchange, was established on April 18, 2004, by the Coalition Provisional Authority (CPA) Order No. 74.
-It is an independent, non-profit organization located in Baghdad, Iraq.
-Its creation, along with the Iraq Securities Commission and Iraq Depositary, was intended to transition Iraq from a centrally planned economy to a free market system driven by the private sector.
+The Iraq Stock Exchange (ISX), formerly the Baghdad Stock Exchange, was established in Baghdad on April 18, 2004, by CPA Order No. 74 as an independent non-profit organization.
+This order also established the Iraq Securities Commission and an Iraq Depository.
+The creation of the ISX was part of Iraq's transition from a centrally planned economy towards a free market economy through a dynamic private sector.
+It plays a vital role in the country's economic development and financial landscape.

 April 18, 2004: Establishment of the Iraq Stock Exchange

-On April 18, 2004, the Iraq Stock Exchange (ISX) was established as an independent non-profit organization through Coalition Provisional Authority (CPA) Order No. 74.
-This order also led to the creation of the Iraq Securities Commission and an Iraq Depositary.
+On April 18, 2004, the Iraq Stock Exchange (ISX) was established by the Coalition Provisional Authority (CPA) Order No. 74.
+The order established the ISX as a sui generis independent non-profit organization, along with the Iraq Securities Commission and an Iraq Depositary.

-June 24, 2004: Incorporation and Operation of the Iraq Stock Exchange
+June 24, 2004: Incorporation and Operational Launch of the Iraq Stock Exchange

-On June 24, 2004, the Iraq Stock Exchange was incorporated and began its operations under the oversight of the Iraq Securities Commission, which is modeled after the U.S. Securities and Exchange Commission.
+On June 24, 2004, the Iraq Stock Exchange was incorporated and began operations.
+The exchange operates under the oversight of the Iraq Securities Commission, which is modeled after the U.S. Securities and Exchange Commission.

 2004: Opening of the Iraq Stock Exchange

-In 2006, trading on the Iraq Stock Exchange was suspended for several months due to violence and was also subject to power outages.
+In 2006, trading on the Iraq Stock Exchange was suspended for several months due to violence and power outages.

-On August 2, 2007, the Iraq Stock Exchange opened its doors to foreign investors.
+On August 2, 2007, the Iraq Stock Exchange (ISX) opened to foreign investors.

-In 2008, the Iraq Stock Exchange was unaffected by the global financial crisis.
+In 2008, the Iraq Stock Exchange (ISX) was unaffected by the global financial crisis.

 April 19, 2009: Switch to Electronic Trading

-On April 19, 2009, the Iraq Stock Exchange transitioned to electronic trading, initially with five companies available for electronic trading, with plans to add more over the following months.
+On April 19, 2009, the Iraq Stock Exchange (ISX) switched to electronic trading.
+Initially, only five companies were available for electronic trading, with more to be added.